SOLID

-In object-oriented programming, SOLID is a mnemonic acronym for five principles intended to make source code more understandable, flexible, and maintainable.
-Although the principles apply to object-oriented programming, they can also form a core philosophy for methodologies such as agile software development and adaptive software development.
+In object-oriented programming and functional programming, SOLID is a mnemonic acronym for five principles intended to make source code more understandable, flexible, and maintainable.
+Although the principles apply to object-oriented programming, they also form a core philosophy for methodologies such as agile software development and adaptive software development.

 Software engineer and instructor Robert C. Martin introduced the basic principles of SOLID design in his 2000 paper Design Principles and Design Patterns about software rot.
 The SOLID acronym was coined around 2004 by Michael Feathers.

 Principles

 Single responsibility principle

 The single-responsibility principle (SRP) states that there should never be more than one reason for a class to change.
 In other words, every class should have only one responsibility.